egbakou/RESTCountries.NET/README.md

 - Just get name and capital city of all countries.
 - Get country names in French language or Spanish language.

-The default language for the country name is English, but you can also get the name in other languages such as: Arabic, Breton, Czech, Welsh, German, Estonian, Finnish, French, Croatian, Hungarian, Italian, Japanese, Korean, Dutch, Persian, Polish, Russian, Slovak, Spanish, Swedish, Turkish, Urdu and Chinese.
+The default language for the country name is English, but you can also get the name in other languages such as: **Arabic, Breton, Czech, Welsh, German, Estonian, Finnish, French, Croatian, Hungarian, Italian, Japanese, Korean, Dutch, Persian, Polish, Russian, Slovak, Spanish, Swedish, Turkish, Urdu and Chinese**.

 ## Usage